At some point your dog will probably tear, crack or break a nail.

 If the wound bleeds again, apply pressure or use a styptic pencil or powder.

-If your dog pulls the bandage or sock off, you may want to place a plastic cone collar (E collar) around his neck for a few days until the wound heals.
+- If your dog pulls the bandage or sock off, you may want to place a plastic cone (Elizabethan collar, or “E collar”) around the dog’s neck for a few days until the wound heals.